 In its traditional role, the BIG-IP system is a reverse proxy.
-The system is placed in the network between the clients and the E-Business Suite implementation.
+The system is placed in the network between the clients and the Apache Tomcat servers.
 Incoming requests are handled by the BIG-IP system, which interacts on behalf of the client with the desired server or service on the server.
 This allows the BIG-IP system to provide scalability, availability, server offload, and much more, all completely transparent to the client.